infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 }
 ```

-In stateless components:
-- use PropTypes for type checking but use native JS for default values
+In stateless components, use PropTypes for type checking but use native JS for setting default values.

 ``` jsx
 function ComponentName({id, name = 'John Doe'}) {